Correcting astigmatism during cataract surgery

 Standard cataract surgery is very successful in restoring vision for many patients.
 In fact, it is the most frequently performed surgery in the United States; more than 3 million cataract surgeries are done each year.
 For decades, cataract surgery, including the first incisions and the breakup and removal of the cataract, were performed by hand.
-Now, additionally, Dr. Allen Zieker, Dr. Robert Feldman and Dr. Jorawer Singh can perform these steps with the Catalys™ femtosecond laser system.
+Now, additionally, Dr. Allen Zieker, and Dr. Robert Feldman can perform these steps with the Catalys™ femtosecond laser system.

 Ophthalmic Consultants of the Capital Region recently implemented this revolutionary technology.
 Catalys combines a femtosecond laser, 3D imaging, and the latest technology designed to produce a highly customized cataract surgery experience.

 - Creating the primary incisions and sideport to access the cataract

 - Creating the circular incision around the capsule of the lens in the eye, a procedure called a capsulotomy

 - Fragmenting the cloudy portions of the lens to facilitate its removal

 - When appropriate, creating the incisions to reduce astigmatism

 The surgeon is able to customize each patient’s surgery individually with the Catalys Laser System.

 What are the benefits of Laser-Assisted Cataract Surgery with Catalys?